Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 4. The download item add/edit page in the WordPress admin dashboard.

 == Changelog ==
+= WIP =
+- User capability related issue for export logs has fixed.

 = 4.0.6 =
 - Added output escaping functions to the fancy display templates.